silvacms/documentation/source/contentlayout/index.rst

       description = _(u"A simple one column design") slots = {'main': Slot()}

 This simple design has it's own icon 'one_column.png' located in the root of the product, a description and one slot called 'main'.
 As the name is 'OneColumn' it will automatically use a template called 'onecolumn.upt' from the 'templates' folder.
-You can specify the ordering of components by setting the Grok.order('numeric value').
+You can specify the ordering of components by setting the ``Grok.order('numeric value')``.
 This order will be used in Silva for the design selection.

 Complex design
 ~~~~~~~~~~~~~~

 As with the first OneColumn design this second design will also use a CSS resource 'two_columns.css' and has two slots 'one' and 'two'.

-To add the css we must create an interface.
+To add the css we must create an interface:

 .. py:class:: ITwoColumnsResources(IDefaultBrowserLayer)